jonzamora/ImagineAndVerbalize/imagination_learning/README.md

 # Imagination 💭 Module for Generative Commonsense Reasoning

 ## Training
-Excute run.sh under scripts folder.
+Execute `run.sh` under scripts folder.

-We provide a sub set sampled from the complete skg datasets as the original files are too large.
+We provide a subset sampled from the complete skg datasets, as the original files are too large.

 ## Inference
-Excute evaluate.sh under scripts folder.
+Execute `evaluate.sh` under scripts folder.

 This is for obtaining silver-standard SKGs of downstream datasets.